mholmboe/atomipy/README.md

 - Support for multiple forcefields: MINFF and CLAYFF atom typing and parameter assignment
 - Import/export PDB, Gromacs GRO, and XYZ files
+- Generation of GROMACS n2t (atom name to type) files for use with gmx x2top
+  - Neighbour distances honour periodic boundary conditions when the box is provided
+  - Nearly identical environments are merged to avoid duplicate entries caused by floating-point noise
   - All file formats need to contain system size information
   - For .pdb files, system dimensions should be in the CRYST1 record
   - For .gro files, box dimensions should be in the last line